The Witches of Eastwick (musical): Plot

 Darryl invites Alex to Mexican Night at his house and she reflects on her single-minded pursuit ("Another Night At Darryl’s").
 At Nemo's Diner, Darryl bumps into Felicia and Clyde.
 He taunts her and she vomits a cherry pit.
 Seeing that Eastwick's men have no idea how to please their women Darryl teaches the town about how to have real sex ("Dance With The Devil").

 The Witches go to Darryl's in coats and take them off to reveal matching lingerie.
 Just as they are about to have sex, Darryl's manservant, Fidel, delivers a letter from The Eastwick Preservation Society that says they are suing him for filling in the wetlands.
 In revenge, all four start throwing anything they can find into the cookie jar.
 In Felicia's kitchen, we see the result as she screams at the still bewitched Clyde ("Evil").
 Eventually, she can no longer cope with the curse and tells Clyde to do something so he hits her with a frying pan.
-Suddenly free of Felicia he shouts that he's finally happy.
+Suddenly free of Felicia he shouts that he is finally happy.
 However, with her dying breath, Felicia pulls Clyde's tie into the waste disposal unit and turns it on.

 The Witches start to avoid Darryl.
 When they return to Lenox Mansion, they tell Darryl that he has taken it too far.
 Furious, he screams at them but they run away and Darryl swears revenge.
 On the beach, Sukie bumps into the now orphaned Jennifer.
-She tries to offer advice but can't find the words ("Loose Ends").
+She tries to offer advice but cannot find the words ("Loose Ends").
 Darryl enters once Sukie leaves and begins to seduce Jennifer.
 He tricks her into marrying him and this news prompts the Witches to send Darryl back where he belongs.

 Before the wedding Darryl leads the town in singing the praises of himself ("The Glory of Me").
 The wedding begins but the Witches appear and, using a voodoo doll of Darryl they begin attacking him ("The Wedding").
 Vowing revenge, Darryl is thrown back to Hell in a fireball and the church collapses.
 Michael and Jennifer are reunited ("Something" Reprise) and the Witches realise the error of their ways ("Look At Me").